LionelDraghi/ArchiCheck/docs/rules.md

 ```
 Utility contains Glib and Ada.Containers
 ```
-Two possible behavior here :

-- this is illegal and should be dealt with as an error when reading the rules file
-- this is is considered as an "Add" operation : `Glib`, `Ada.Containers` and there child packages should be considered as if there where actually `Utility.Glib` and `Utility.Ada.Containers`.
+This is is considered as an "Add" operation : `Glib`, `Ada.Containers` and there child packages should be considered as if there where actually `Utility.Glib` and `Utility.Ada.Containers`.

-> As I am writing this (v0.5 january 2018), I'm trying the second way, altrough it smell very complex (and I hate that precise smell).
->
-> Consider this as TBD.
-> Any comment on that feature is welcome.
+And obviously, the existing `Utility` compilation unit is also part of this `Utility` component.

 ### Rules precedence